Do you have a system for remembering cards?

 5. Remembering Cards Improves Your Imagination

 Just about everyone wishes they could be more imaginative.
-With the ability to memorize a deck of cards, your imagination can grow on a daily basis simply by carrying a deck of cards in your pocket.
+Knowing how to memorize a deck of cards can help your imagination grow on a daily basis.
+All you have to do is carry a deck of cards in your pocket.
 Or, if you don’t want your memorize a deck of cards mnemonics linked to a physical deck of cards, you can use a memorize a deck of cards app.

 6. Memorizing Cards Helps With Language Learning